If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 Trigger #3: Registering for a webinar

-Webinars can transform a business and for some, they can be their entire business.
-So putting a webinar at the center of your email drip campaign strategy really makes a lot of sense.
+Webinars can be a killer tool for businesses and for some, they can be the leads’ entrypoint into the sales cycle.
+So, putting a webinar at the center of your email drip campaign strategy really makes a lot of sense.
 Yes, you could just send the standard “thanks for signing up” email, but you’d be missing a trick.

 Send a follow-up if a lead visits, but doesn’t register